xvik/gradle-use-python-plugin/src/doc/docs/guide/configuration.md

       image = '{{ gradle.image }}'
       // windows containers indicator (not supported now, done for the future) windows = false
+      // use host network directly (works only on linux) useHostNetwork = false
       // docker ports to expose into host (direct 5000 or mapped '5000:6000') ports = []
    }